Synopsis

 or row field names:

-clause divides the output of a SELECT
+TheGROUP BY clause divides the output of a SELECT statement into

 groups of rows containing matching values.
-A simple GROUP BY
+A simple GROUP BY clause may

 contain any expression composed of input columns or it may be an ordinal